pheonix99/TomeOfTheFirebird/Readme.md

 Fire Shield: Level 4 Alchemist/Bloodrager/Magus/Wizard/ Sun Domain, Level 5 Fire Domain.
 Pick between Warm and Cold shield.
 Warm shield cuts incoming cold damage in half, reduces to none on successful save, and retaliates with fire damage when hit in melee.
 Cold Shield works the same but protecting from fire and retaliating with cold.
 Existing domain picks were not removed - Sun 4 / Fire 5 have two picks.
 1 round per level.
 Changes From Tabletop: Damage cancel on successful save works on all saves not reflex.
-Will patch this one later.
+Will patch this one later, if I can figure out how

 Vitrolic Mist: Level 4 Alchemist/Bloodrager/Magus/Wizard: Fire Sheild, only the protection and backlash are both acid.
 Changes From Tabletop: Damage cancel on successful save works on all saves not reflex.
 Will patch this one later.